BisanzLab/OHMC_Colaboratory/Protocols/ViralSeq/xGenLibraryPrepHT.md

 - **Ligation:** Adds R1 Stubby Adapter to the original strand.
 - **Indexing PCR:** PCR incorporates sample indices and full-length adapters.

 The HT version of this protocol was designed to work within a full 96-Well Plate.
-As such many of the reagent calculations were performed with 96 samples in mind, though per well reagent volumes are detailed for appropriate calculations.
+As such, many of the reagent calculations were performed with 96 samples in mind, though per-well reagent volumes are detailed for appropriate calculations.

 ## Materials and Equipment